 Wirral is well connected via transport networks.
-The M53 runs through the Borough and connects to the wider motorway network via the M56.
+29The M53 runs through the Borough and connects to the wider motorway network via the M56.
 The A41 is the busy main road corridor in the east of Wirral, while the quieter main road to the west is the A540.
-The Queensway Tunnel (A41) and Kingsway Tunnel (M53/A59) provide a connection from Wirral to the rest of Liverpool City.
+The Queensway Tunnel (A41) and Kingsway Tunnel (M53/A59) provide a connection from Wirral to Liverpool City Centre.